hungryjireh/50043dbsproj/readme.md

 # Note: For automated deployment instructions, refer to deployment_share/readme.md

-# Steps to run this Shit locally
+# Steps to run this locally

 ## Configuration